-SYSTEM\DRIVE:\setup.exe\location> setup -record -destinationFile response\file\ name
+SYSTEM_DRIVE:\setup.exe_location> setup -record -destinationFile response_file

-Replace response\file\name with the complete path name for the new response file.
+Replace response_file_name with the complete path name for the new response file.
+On Windows Server 2008 and Windows Server 2008 R2, you must open the command prompt with Administrator privileges.
 For example:

-SYSTEM\DRIVE:\setup.exe\location> setup -record -destinationFile c:\response\ files\install\oracle10\2.rsp
+SYSTEM_DRIVE:\setup.exe_location> setup -record -destinationFile c:\response files\install_oracle10_2.rsp

-- 4. After Oracle Universal Installer starts, enter the installation settings, which will be recorded in the response file. - 5.
-When the Summary window appears, do one of the following: - Click Install to create the response file and continue with the installation. - Click Cancel if you only want to create the response file but not continue with the installation.
-The installation will stop, but the settings you have entered will be recorded in the response file.
+- 4. After Oracle Universal Installer starts, enter the installation settings, which is recorded in the response file. - When the Summary window appears, do any one: - Click Install to create the response file and continue with the installation. - Click Cancel if you only want to create the response file but not continue with the installation.
+The installation stops, and the settings you have entered is also recorded in the response file.